eobrain/funcgo/README.md

 cases when performance is important you can specify types at a few strategic locations.

-Funcgo does not have a `return` statement, rather a function simply returns the value of its last expression (often its only expression).
+Funcgo does not need a `return` statement, rather a function simply returns the value of its last expression (often its only expression).

 #### Adding a file header